yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

 ### **10.3 Common tricks in Hash Table**

 1. remove, lookup operations that need hash table or set
     1. Use list to save the result then use "".join instead
     2. Use hash table or set for look up operations since it spend O(1) time
+2. Question Summary:
+    - Classic
+        - hash table
+            - #3.
+Longest Substring Without Repeating Characters
+        - hash set
+            - #349.
+Intersection of Two Arrays
+            - #136.
+Single Number
+            - #349.
+Intersection of Two Arrays

 ### **10.4 Common mistake points**